espressif/esp-now/examples/security/README.md

 ## How to Use the Example

 ### Step 1: Build & Flash & Run the Responders

 - Select the ESP-NOW security responder Mode:

 ```
 idf.py menuconfig
     Example Configuration  --->
         ESP-NOW Mode  --->
-            () ESP-NOW SEC initator Mode
+            () Initator Mode
-            (X) ESP-NOW SEC responder Mode
+            (X) Responder Mode
 ```

-- When the responder starts up, it will wait to receive security info.
+- When the responder devices start up, it will wait to receive security info.

 ### Step 2: Build & Flash & Run the Initiator

 - Select the ESP-NOW security initator Mode:

 ```
 idf.py menuconfig
     Example Configuration  --->
         ESP-NOW Mode  --->
-            (X) ESP-NOW SEC initator Mode
+            (X) Initator Mode
-            () ESP-NOW SEC responder Mode
+            () Responder Mode
 ```

 - When the initiator starts up, it will
   * Scan the responders and get responder address list
   * Secure handshake (ECDH) with responders and confirm share key
   * Send app key encrypted by share key to responders

 ### Step 3: Send and Receive in secure mode

 - When security state is over, encryption key derived from app key will be set.
 - Then data is encrypted and decrypted in AES128-CCM.
 - In the example, message will be received from the serial port and broadcast to others in encrypted mode.
 - Other node receives the espnow message and decrypt the data.

 ## Example Output

-Output sample from the responder:
+Output sample from the responder device:

 ```
 I (550) wifi:Set ps type: 0